ninaolo/DH2642-project/IDEA.md

 # Project Idea

-We have planned to do the `Meeting Agenda Builder` (with HTML + JavaScript) but to customize it so that it fulfills all goals for the DH2642 course.
+We have planned to do the `Meeting Agenda Builder` (with HTML5 + JavaScript) but to extend it so that it fulfills all goals for the DH2642 course.
 Below are some details on every goal.

 ## Several different views on the same model
 * `Activities` view